iot2tangle/Raspberry/http/README.md

 `cargo run --release`

 This will compile and start the Streams Gateway.
-Note that the compilation process may take from 3 to 30 minutes (Pi3 took us around 30 mins, Pi4 8 mins and VPS or desktop machines will generally compile under the 5 mins) depending on the device you are using as host.
+Note that the compilation process may take from 3 to 30 minutes (Pi3 took us around 15/25 mins, Pi4 8 mins and VPS or desktop machines will generally compile under the 5 mins) depending on the device you are using as host.

-You will only go through the compilation once and any restart done later will take a few seconds to have the Gateway working.
+You will only go through the compilation process once and any restart done later will take a few seconds to have the Gateway working.

 ![Streams Gateway receiving SenseHat data](https://iot2tangle.io/assets/screenshots/PiSenseHatSend.png) *The Gateway starts by giving us the channel id that will allow subscribers to access the channel data.*